Mental Wealth

 Through emotionally resonant storytelling, practical insight, and a healthy appreciation for human complexity, Lauren helps people reconnect with parts of themselves that may have been hidden beneath diagnosis, perfectionism, professional identity, or social expectation.

-Her work invites a simple but powerful shift: not becoming someone new, but allowing more of yourself to participate in the life you already have.
+Her work invites a simple but powerful shift: not becoming someone new, but allowing more of who you already are to participate in the life you've built.